IRS Extends Due Dates for Health Coverage Reporting

 Questions and Answers for New Information Reporting Forms

 An additional information posting from the IRS pertains to individuals but may offer helpful guidance for employers’ understanding.

 The series of questions and answers includes a basic explanation and convenient chart listing the various new ACA Information Forms used for reporting purposes, who they will be sent to, who they will be sent by, and what to do with each form.

 There is also guidance on how individuals should proceed with filing their tax returns when, as a result of the extended time for these forms to be distributed, individual taxpayers may not receive the ACA Information Forms prior to tax filing.

-As always, CBIA is your go-to source for information about employer obligations under the ACA.
+As always, CBIA is your go-to source for under the ACA.